Brown-University-Library/bell/README.md

 ### normal ingest flow ###

+- TODOs at the bottom - investigate before processing another batch.

 - get metadata
     - metadata should be for _all_ the records
     - from having all the metadata, the code can determine what image-&-metadata additions to make, what metadata-only additions to make, and make corrections to existing bdr metadata